 Tips to pronounce Spanish CH

 If you want to pronounce the Spanish CH like a native speaker, you should:

 - Place your tongue a bit further forward than when you say it in English.

 - Avoid the kissing shape.
 Your lips are more relaxed when pronouncing Spanish CH, while your lips are tenser when pronouncing it in English (a little bit like kissing shape).

 Say “salchicha” (with English accent) and identify where you put your tongue.
-Now, to get the sound of Spanish CH, try to say the following words but hide your lips when you pronounce the CH –[ʧ]– , put your tongue a bit towards your teeth and smile at the same time.
+Now, to get the sound of Spanish CH, hide your lips when you pronounce the CH –[ʧ]-, put your tongue a bit towards your teeth and smile at the same time.